-The fortified hilltop village Barberino Val d’Elsa lies in the heart of the famous Chianti area, a region stretching between Florence and Siena (both cities are only 1/2 hours drive by car), and in easy reach of Lucca, Pisa, San Gimignano, Volterra and Arezzo, all to be reached in less than one hour by car.
+The fortified hilltop village Barberino Val d’Elsa lies in the heart of the famous Chianti area, a region in Tuscany stretching between Florence and Siena (both cities are only 1/2 hours drive by car), and in easy reach of Lucca, Pisa, San Gimignano, Volterra and Arezzo, all to be reached in less than one hour by car.

 The rental villa Palazzetto is a gentleman’s abode whithin the village walls of Barberino with a beautiful garden at the back of the house opening onto exquisite views of endless rolling hills and the skyline of San Gimignano in the distance.

 The village of Barberino Val d’Elsa has two bars, a bank, a small shop, an excellent butcher, a restaurant, a wine bar, a hairdresser, a chemistry, a post office and a small supermarket.

 HOUSES ON THIS ESTATE AVAILABLE FOR WEEKLY RENTAL

 Number of beds : 16